hapytex/time_unit/README.md

 ### Hash and index

 A time unit is hashable, it uses the `int` representation as hash.
-It is also indexable, and also uses the `int` presentation.
+It is also indexable, and uses the `int` representation.

 We can thus make a (very) long list, and work with: